danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-11-schedule-github-pages-rebuild-with-github-actions.md

 By setting up a scheduled GitHub Actions workflow with Curl and a cron job, you can trigger GitHub Pages to rebuild any time you like.

-To make this work, first create a `.github` folder in the root, then add a `frameworks` folder to that folder and a `.yml` file that you name after your workflow.
+To make this work, first create a `.github` folder in the root, then add a `workflows` folder to that folder and a `.yml` file that you name after your workflow.

 In my case, I added a `republish.yml` file like this: